 Box truck owners may start a business with Amazon by moving freight for them through the Amazon Flex and Amazon Relay programs.

-However, they don't work with anybody who want to make money.
+However, they don't work with anybody who want to make money with their box truck.

 Check out below the simple process of starting a box truck business with Amazon and what requirements they have for box trucks.